Mare & Foal Care Solutions

 Deworming

-Foals require 4-5 deworming treatments in the first year of life with a focus on roundworms (Strongid Paste at 2 months of age and Anthelcide EQ at 4 months of age).
+Foals require 4-5 deworming treatments in the first year of life with a focus on roundworms (Anthelcide EQ at 2 months of age and Strongid Paste at 4 months of age).
 Ask your veterinarian to perform a FEC test to determine if your foal needs to have another treatment against roundworms at 6 months of age, or if their infection is now primarily small strongyles, which will change the product recommendation to Quest or Quest Plus.

 Foals 6 months of age or older can receive Quest® Gel (moxidectin) in the early grazing season and Quest® Plus Gel (moxidectin/praziquantel) in the late grazing season as the experts’ treatment of choice to target the most threatening parasites in a single dose, including encysted small strongyle larvae.